Pelosi reversal on Capitol dinner shows perils for Democrats in coronavirus era

 It was the latest in a series of moves by the speaker, who has routinely knocked Republicans for acting irresponsibly during the pandemic, that have played into the hands of critics who see a double standard.

-For the first 10 months of the pandemic, Pelosi rejected calls to institute regular virus testing for lawmakers who fly back-and-forth across the country.
+For the first 10 months of the pandemic, Pelosi rejected calls to institute regular virus testing for lawmakers who fly back and forth across the country, though so too did her GOP Senate counterparts.
 And early on, she was recorded on camera getting her hair done at a San Francisco salon despite a local prohibition on such services.

 The furor over Friday’s dinner is spotlighting a conundrum facing the Democratic Party as infections are again soaring: With Joe Biden capturing the White House and many party leaders advocating tough restrictions, Democrats will have to be careful not to appear hypocritical — especially as Americans are urged to sharply limit their Thanksgiving gatherings.